hanzelmine/Ago1/README.md

 # ⛪ Church Information System - Ago1

-A web-based Church Information System developed using PHP and MySQL, designed to manage and organize church data including families, members (jemaat), and church zones (rayon).
+A web-based Church Information System developed using PHP and MySQL, designed to manage and organize church data including families, members (jemaat), church zones (rayon), and sacraments or lifecycle events such as baptism, sidi, marriage, death, and attestation.
 This system provides a user-friendly interface for admins to input, update, and generate reports on church community data.

 ---